manjakkadan/VELAR/readme.md

 the root cause — the coordinate flip wasn't applied consistently — and worked with Claude to implement the fix.

+A second example: the per-hand confidence value in the Tracking panel was displaying incorrectly as "1%" instead of the correct percentage (e.g. 99%), while the same value rendered correctly elsewhere in the UI.
+I traced this to the value being rounded before being multiplied by 100, rather than after, and corrected the calculation.

 ### AI-Assisted Development

 Both tools were used as assistants during implementation.
 Suggestions were